Quantum black holes as solvents: Entanglement in black hole formation

-where the coefficients $|b_i|^2$ come from the partial trace of $\ket{\Psi^{(1)}}_U$ in \eqref{eq:U=BH+A}, should not be very much larger than than the von Neumann entropy of the partial trace of $\ket{\Psi^{(0)}}_U$ in \eqref{eq:U=S+A}.
-Since in fact BH entropy is much greater than the entropy of the collection of the initial constituents, we must assume that this local unitary addresses not only the constituents themselves but also some additional local parts carrying new extra degrees of freedom.
-Though theoretical models here greatly outweigh facts, it appears reasonable to assume that these unknown parts are related to the quantumness of the gravitational field, \textit{cf.}~\cite{Sorkin1997}.
+should not be very much larger than the von Neumann entropy of the initial system \eqref{SA}.
+Since in fact BH entropy is much greater than the entropy of the collection of the initial constituents, we must assume that the local unitary transformations involve not only the constituents themselves but also some additional local parts carrying extra quantum degrees of freedom.
+Though theoretical models here greatly outweigh the facts, it appears reasonable to assume that these unknown parts are related to the quantumness of the gravitational field, \textit{cf.}~\cite{Sorkin1997}.
+Such an assumption could be studied from various perspectives, for instance string theory \cite{Susskind94,Maldacena2020}, loop quantum gravity \cite{Perez15,Perez17,Perez19} or analogue gravity \cite{Entropy19}.
+Here we adopt a model-independent approach, basing solely on the general principles of quantum information (cf. \cite{NoHiding}).

 Consequently, we should extend the initial quantum description \eqref{eq:U=S+A} to encompass the quantum degrees of freedom of the gravitational field.
 We assume that initially the gravitational field is not appreciably entangled with the other degrees of freedom.
 By linearity of quantum mechanics it then suffices to consider the case when the gravitational field is pure.
 Hence, instead of \eqref{eq:U=S+A} the full initial quantum state before the collapse is